hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/Project22_Steps.md

     pod/nginx-pod created
     ```

 This output signifies that now the port forwarding is functioning correctly.
-Requests made to `127.0.0.1:8089` or `[::1]:8089` on your local machine will be redirected to port 80 of the Nginx service.
+Requests made to `127.0.0.1:8089` or `[::1]:8089` on our local machine will be redirected to port 80 of the Nginx service.
 ```css
 hector@hector-Laptop:~/Project22$ kubectl  port-forward svc/nginx-service 8089:80
 Forwarding from 127.0.0.1:8089 -> 80